leobauza/browncoat/README.md

 ## about this project

-### credit where credit is due
+### inspiration

-I would never have considered creating any of this had I not come across [bootstrap](http://twitter.github.com/bootstrap/index.html) which is a much more complete framework as of January 30th 2012 and if you are looking for something like that you should check it out.
-It's pretty cool.
+I would never have considered creating any of this had I not come across [bootstrap](http://twitter.github.com/bootstrap/index.html) and [foundation](http://foundation.zurb.com/) which are much more complete frameworks as of January 31th 2012 and if you are looking for something like that you should check it out.
+They pretty cool.

 ### goals